ekardian/dryncsnsx/README.md

 # dryncsnsx

 dryncsnsx ``4.2.1`` unstable versión launched.
 2026/03/01
+For test this versión just clone or download

 Copy serialized files listed from a text file, from local pc or remote pc to other place. (very faster!!!)
 For Linux and Windows (Cygwin)